Student Project Manager, Assessment & Planning

 Terms of Employment

-- A minimum time commitment of 10 hours weekly will be expected during the fall semester.
+- The period of employment for this position is for the entirety of the academic year.
+A minimum time commitment of 7 hours weekly will be expected.
 Summer employment is also available, but not required.

 - Any major time commitments (i.e. summer school, additional employment exceeding 15 hours a week, etc.) outside the position must be discussed and approved by the supervisor prior to accepting the position.

-- The Project Manager must submit a copy of an official grade report in order to ensure compliance with the academic requirements of the position following completion each semester.
+- The Student Analyst must submit a copy of an official grade report in order to ensure compliance with the academic requirements of the position following completion each semester.

 - Continued employment is contingent upon a satisfactory job performance evaluation by the supervisor.
 Satisfactory job performance evaluation is defined as meeting expectations as defined by the job evaluation in all areas of the job description.

-- The Project Assistant position has a payroll classification of Assistant III and receives compensation of $14.50 per hour.
+- The Student Analyst position has a payroll classification of Assistant III and receives compensation of $14.50 per hour.